 Tips for Coming Out in the Workplace

-Before deciding to reveal your sexual orientation or identity at work, you should asses the risks and consider the possible issues that may arise.
-Each workplace is unique, so both Catalyst.org and the Human Right Campaign have offered useful guidelines to evaluate LGBTQ inclusiveness in a workplace.4
+Before deciding to reveal your sexual orientation or identity at work, you should asses the risks and Before deciding to reveal your sexual orientation or identity at work, you should assess the risks and issues that may arise.
+Each workplace is unique, so consider the following questions to evaluate LGBTQ+ inclusiveness in a workplace:11

 - Does your organization use inclusive language in invitations and for social/business networking functions (e.g., “partner” rather than “husband” or “wife”)?

-- Does your organization have LGBTQ antidiscrimination policy statements which are publicly available on your company’s internal and/or external website?
+- Does your organization have LGBTQ+ anti-discrimination policy statements that are publicly available on your company’s internal and/or external website?

 - Does your organization provide transgender-inclusive healthcare benefits?

 - Does your organization offer comprehensive, organization-wide LGBTQ+ diversity and inclusion training?